synthesizer.instruments.filters¶

 - calc_mean_lams()[source]¶

-Calculates the rest frame mean wavelengths of all filters in this FilterCollection.
+Calculate the mean wavelengths of all filters in the FilterCollection.

 - Returns: